 Apply to Rental Assistance Programs

 There are three youth-targeted rental assistance programs.
 Youth are encouraged to apply to these programs up to 90 days prior to turning 18 years of age.
 DFPS has 11 regions and each one has designated DFPS Regional Housing Liaisons that can provide support and assistance regarding these programs.
-The DFPS State Office Youth Housing Specialist is also available.
+The DFPS Housing Program mailbox is also available.

 To learn about these programs, review the following websites, screening checklists, and other information: